NixOS/rfcs/rfcs/0119-testing-conventions.md

 How far should testing go?
 - What consistitutes that "enough testing" was done to a package before a change was merged?

-Should `<package>.passthru.tests` be flat?
-For packages which have extremes in resource usage when testing (e.g. pytorch), it may be beneficial to have additional structure for the tests to denote expectations of resources and ownership of testing for upstream packages.
+Hydra: How would this look for hydra adoption and hydraChecks?

 # Future work
 [future]: #future-work

-Problem with onboarding more test to aspects of nixpkgs CI and processes is the increased need of compute, storage, and ram resources.
+One problem with onboarding more tests to the current nixpkgs CI and processes is the increased need of compute, storage, and ram resources.
 Therefore, consideration of future work should take into consideration how much testing is feasible for a given change.

 Onboarding of CI tools to support testing paradigms:
+- nixpkgs-review
+  - Run `passthru.tests` on affected packages
+  - Allow for filtering based upon requiredSystemFeatures
 - ofborg
   - Testing of `<package>.passthru.tests` is already done.

-  - Testing of downstream dependencies and their tests when minimal (e.g. <10 rebuilds?)
+Nixpkgs:
+- Add existing nixosTests to related packages
+- Updated testing clause on PR template
-- hydra
+- Update contributing documentation
-  - Allow for derivations exposed to hydraJobs to also probe for `<drv>.passthru.tests`?